 At one point I think I see a kingbird fly into the back side of the tree, but can’t confirm it.
 But 15 minutes later he pops into view on a branch right in front of me, posing nicely for his photo.
 I later watch him launching flycatching forays from the highest branches of the tree, grabbing insects midair.
 The kingbird is a member of the flycatcher family, birds that grab insects on the wing, often coming back to land again and again on the same branch.
 I’m always delighted to see this feat of timing and speed, not to mention eyesight.
 I can’t even see the insects they’re grabbing.

-I open a document of notes I took at a writing workshop at the Biggest Week in American Birding.
+I open a document of notes I took at a writing workshop recently.
 I read some of them.
 I look back up to try to see the chipping sparrow (because now that I know what I’m writing about, I realize that a photo of him would be a nice addition).
-As I look up, I see a bluebird fly out of the tree with a worm in its mouth.
+As I look up, I see a bluebird fly out of the tree with a caterpillar in its mouth.
 He flies overhead and goes into a tree behind me, where I soon see his mate as well.
 No matter how many times I see a bluebird, it always makes me smile because I think of the “Bluebird of Happiness.”

 Back to my notes.
 The writing workshop was led by Dr. J. Drew Lanham, a professor at Clemson University.
 This was my first time being taught by him, and I came out of that workshop with some notes that I know I’ll refer to many times in my future writing efforts.
 One of my favorites of his ideas was to pick up a leaf nearby when you see a special bird, and insert it into your field guide to remind you of how you felt and what you saw at that moment.
 So I stopped in my writing to bend down and gather up some of the cottonwood seedpuffs that were coating the grass.